 Saffron – used liberally in this Swedish seafood casserole - is a bit expensive but it is a vital ingredient in some Swedish types of food.
-I absolutely love the taste and smell of saffron and this dish is simply super-delicious and also light and really fresh.
+I absolutely love the taste and smell of saffron and this dish is super-delicious and also light and really fresh.

 This Swedish seafood casserole does require a bit of chopping and slicing but once you have prepared everything, you can cook the broth well in advance and then finish it off quite quickly when you are ready to eat.